 While I’m usually a big kid that can’t contain herself when it comes to theme parks or cosplay events, Aldo is way less unbiased.
 We are both enthusiastic people, yet he’s the one who usually has to bring me down to Earth when I feel over excited about something.

-We’ll get to that in a moment, in our guide with the best Universal Studios Japan tips (field-tested).
+We’ll get to that in a moment, in our guide to the best Universal Studios Japan tips (field-tested).

 Universal Studios Japan tickets – Info and prices